 Freeborn is a Firm which enables me to work with my clients to do precisely what is in their best interests.
 This means that I take the time necessary to listen to my clients’ needs and formulate a strategy to solve their problems efficiently, creatively and effectively.

 Gia Colunga is a Partner in the Litigation Practice and Labor & Employment Practice Groups and a member of the Complex Litigation Team.

 Gia represents clients in all phases of complex litigation in state and federal courts across the country.
-Her experience includes a wide range of commercial cases, including litigation relating to breach of contract, construction, products liability, sexual abuse, fraud, trade secrets, restrictive covenants and other employment matters, such as retaliatory discharge, Title VII, ADEA and FLSA disputes.
+Her experience includes a wide range of commercial cases, including litigation relating to breach of contract, fraud, trade secrets, sexual abuse, restrictive covenants and other employment matters.
 She also regularly counsels clients on a variety of employment and contract issues.